-We are rapidly executing on the development of internally discovered small molecule medicines with de-risked mechanisms of action to address oncology and metabolic diseases with large unmet medical needs.
+We are rapidly executing on the development of internally discovered small molecule medicines with de-risked mechanisms of action to address large unmet medical needs in oncology.

 |